 On December 4 news broke that Apple bought Pop Up Archive, the Oakland-based startup that began as a MIMS Final Project in 2012.
 Pop Up Archive makes tools for transcribing, organizing and searching audio files, and included a podcast search engine tool, Audiosear.ch, which was shut down on November 28 (presumably in preparation for this acquisition).

-Pop Up Archive was co-founded by MIMS alumnae Bailey Smith and Anne Wooten.
-It started as Pop Up Radio Archive, a Chen Award-winning MIMS Final Project in 2012 that was a collaboration between Smith, Wooten, and fellow master’s student Christen Penny.
+Pop Up Archive was co-founded by MIMS alumnae Bailey Smith and Anne Wootton.
+It started as Pop Up Radio Archive, a Chen Award-winning MIMS Final Project in 2012 that was a collaboration between Smith, Wootton, and fellow master’s student Christen Penny.
 In addition to the Chen Award, the project was a finalist in UC Berkeley’s “Big Ideas” competition and won a $300,000 Knight News Challenge grant.

 The two years of coursework at the School of Information gave the three students the skills they needed to address the challenge they saw in in organizing digital archives.
 Courses in user-interface design and user experience research emphasized the importance of a nuanced understanding of their users’ needs and work practices.
 Courses in information organization taught them the value and challenges of different metadata systems and standards.